tmcw/quotes/README.md

 > A common mistake that people make when trying to design something completely foolproof is to underestimate the ingenuity of complete fools.

 - [Douglas Adams](https://www.goodreads.com/quotes/6711-a-common-mistake-that-people-make-when-trying-to-design)

+> Chastising the Spanish artist for painting unrepresentative cubistic abstractions, a layman withdrew a photograph of his wife from his pocket and held it up to Picasso with the admonition, “Why can’t you paint realistically, like that?”
+“Is that what your wife really looks like?”
+Picasso asked.
+“Yes,” replied the man.
+“Well, she’s very small, and quite flat.”